 The state has also implemented programs and initiatives to prepare for the impacts of climate change across a range of sectors:

 Before the state had a comprehensive framework for pursuing adaptation, state agencies were already beginning to incorporate considerations of climate impacts in statewide plans.
 For example, in 2008, the Vermont Agency of Transportation developed a Climate Action Plan assessing opportunities to adapt the state’s transportation infrastructure to the effects of climate change.
-And the state also consider climate change in the 2005 update to the State’s Wildlife Action Plan.
+And the state also considered climate change in the 2005 update to the state’s Wildlife Action Plan.